Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Barnett & Co.

-The small team at Barnett & Co. features a certified financial planner (CFP) and a chartered financial analyst (CFA).
-As a fee-only firm, Barnett & Co. does not offer insurance policies and sales that could result in commissions.
+The small team at Barnett & Co. features the CFP® and CFA designations.
+As a fee-only firm, Barnett & Co. does not offer insurance policies and sales products that could result in commissions.
 Instead, the firm makes its money solely from the asset-based fees, hourly charges and fixed fees that advisory clients pay.

-Barnett & Co.'s services are general in nature, as it lists portfolio management and financial planning as the basis of its service offerings.
+Barnett & Co.'s services are broad in nature, as it lists portfolio management and financial planning as the basis of its service offerings.

 Barnett & Co.'s philosophy is to find investments that investors will want to own in the future, as opposed to investments that are popular in the present.
 The firm believes that by following this principle, it can achieve long-term growth, which fits into its overall style of long-term investing.